 How the Trump-Russia Data Machine Games Google to Fool Americans.
 A year ago I was part of a digital marketing team at a tech company.
 About 1999.io.
 How is 1999.io different fromother blogging platforms?
 1999.io is easy for writers to get started with, is completely customizable by designers, and can be extended by programmers through easy APIs and full access to the server code.
 Create a new post in two steps.
 Enter text into the box, then click the Post button.
 New DataBasic Tool Lets You “Connect the Dots” in Data.
 Catherine D'Ignazio and I have launched a new DataBasic tool and activity, Connect the Dots, aimed at helping students and educators see how their data is connected with a visual network diagram.

 The network was obtained from Twitter on Tuesday, 13 December 2016 at 16:56 UTC.
 The tweets in the network were tweeted over the 9-day, 18-hour, 37-minute period from Saturday, 03 December 2016 at 22:04 UTC to Tuesday, 13 December 2016 at 16:42 UTC.
+There is an edge for each "replies-to" relationship in a tweet, an edge for each "mentions" relationship in a tweet, and a self-loop edge for each tweet that is not a "replies-to" or "mentions".
+The graph is directed.
 Pattern recognition - Wikipedia.
 Pattern recognition algorithms generally aim to provide a reasonable answer for all possible inputs and to perform "most likely" matching of the inputs, taking into account their statistical variation.